Chethi007/workshop-composer/README.md

 Set `schedule_interval=None` for this DAG.

+Push your file into the DAG bucket of your environnement.

 Go to the Composer Airflow UI and explore the details of the DAG.

 An example can be found in file **01_hello_world_without_scheduling.py**.